 writes data just before the app goes to sleep again, whereas atomicState

 commits the changes as soon as they are made.
-Most developers begin with state
+We suggest beginning with state

 Example: state.foo = "bar"